kurolunaa/4208-HW1-2025/README.md

 Live demo: https://kurolunaa.github.io/4208-HW1-2025/
 Repo: https://github.com/kurolunaa/4208-HW1-2025

 ## Pitch
 You need to get a good night's rest, but unfortunately you get the feeling something unsettling is off and messing with you.
 Could it be aliens?
 Ghosts?
 Or perhaps even sleep paralysis demons?

 ## How to Play
 - Click “Time to go to sleep.” on the landing page.
 - When prompted, pick one of two choices: Keep your eyes closed, or open your eyes.
+- There are two endings at most, and multiple different ways to go back to the start.

 ## Tech
 - HTML (multi-page), CSS (external stylesheets)